patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/writing-for-all-audiences.md

 - Avoid unnecessary capitalization.
 - Avoid leet speak that uses numbers or special characters in place of letters (like "a11y" for accessibility).

-Accessibility and localization/translation are closely related.
-If you create accessible UX copy, you’re most likely making localization and translation easier too.
+Localize your content to align with different regional and cultural expectations.
+Keep your source content (copy and code) as clear and consistent as possible to not only drive better translation, but also improve product quality, lower costs, and increase reuse.

 Keep these additional guidelines in mind when writing for global users:

 - Avoid idioms like “cross your fingers.”
 They don’t make sense in all languages.
 - Avoid vague terms like “stuff” or “kind of.”
 They can be translated incorrectly.